M-L-P/rEFInd-theme-Yours/README.md

 - Set `LauncherOption=System` by editing `config.plist`;

 #### Without Hackintosh
--You can select the icon of Clover or OC, press [Delete], and hide the corresponding entry.
+- You can select the icon of Clover or OC, press [Delete], and hide the corresponding entry.
 </details>

 ### The Icon of Linux Distros